AlexGalays/abyssa-js/README.md

 ### init (initState: String): Router
 Initialize and freeze the router (states can not be updated or added afterwards).
 The router will immediately initiate a transition to, in order of priority:
-1) The state captured by the current URL
-2) The init state passed as an argument
+1) The init state passed as an argument (useful for testing and debugging)
-3) The default state (pathless and queryless)
+2) The state captured by the current URL

 ### addState (name: String, state: State): Router
 Add a new root state to the router.